 If you have been involved in an auto accident, one of the biggest questions on your mind is probably “Who is going to pay my medical bills?”
-There are of course several other things you need to do (read our recent post about what to do following a car accident in Plantation), BUT covering your medical bills is perhaps the most stressful.
-This is why our car accident attorney in Plantation has written this post - to inform you about 5 ways to pay your auto injury medical bills.
+There are of course several other things you need to do (read our recent post about Car Accident Victim Rights), BUT covering your medical bills is perhaps the most stressful.
+This is why our car accident attorney, Rafael Gonzalez has written this post - to inform you about 5 ways to pay your auto injury medical bills.

 PIP - also known as “No Fault” insurance - is mandatory for all auto insurance policies, which means that (assuming you had car insurance!) you are covered by PIP.
 Florida Motor Vehicle No Fault Law (Fla.
 Stat.
 627.730–627.7405) provides medical, work and death benefits to a qualified individual involved in a vehicle accident.
 In other words, if you own a car in Florida and have the required PIP coverage, your insurance company is responsible for 80% of reasonable, medically necessary and allowable medical expenses up to $10,000 regardless of who is at fault.